Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

 But that’s about it.
 Ram is an easy brand to modify.

 Meanwhile, the new 2020 Jeep Renegade should be more BMW X1 sized.
 The Jeep Patriot will be its SUV-coupe sibling on the same platform.
 Similar to how the BMW X1 has the BMW X2.
 A new 2.0L Multi-Air I4 making 230 HP should be the focus of these crossovers.
 Mated to an 8-Speed Automatic, it should perform well.
 The Trailhawk utilizes the same engine as the other models.
 Trackhawk and Deserthawk versions will debut later on with a 3.0L Supercharged V6, making 380 HP.
 Both of these trim levels will get interior luxury goodies.

 Replacing what the old Compass used to be is the BMW X3 sized Commander.
-It’ll be a legitimate 3 row SUV.
-The Cherokee and Liberty are its siblings of the same size, as five-row variants, although the Liberty is a coupe.
+It’ll be a legitimate three-row SUV.
+The Cherokee and Liberty are siblings of the same size, as five-row variants, although the Liberty is a coupe.
 All three start off with the new Multi-Air 2.0L but with 20 more HP for 250 HP.
 Trailhawk, Overland & Summit trim levels benefit from the 3.0L Supercharged V6, still making 380 HP.
 However, the Deserthawk & Trackhawk trim levels get the 6.4L HEMI V8, making 475 HP here.
 A new but limited run trim level, the Trackhawk Redwing offers a supercharged version of the 6.4L HEMI, making 550 HP.

 The new Grand Cherokee, five-row Commando coupe & their three-row sibling, the Grand Commander, will all also launch in 2020.
 All three will feature the Supercharged 3.0L V6 as standard equipment with the 6.0L 420 HP V8 as optional on the Trailhawk and standard on the Overland, High Altitude & Summit trim levels.
 The 6.4L HEMI will also be optional on the Overland-Summit trims in its 485 HP configuration, but standard on the Deserthawk in 550 HP Supercharged configuration.
 The Trackhawk will make 600 HP from a Supercharged 6.4L V8.
 The Trackhawk Red Wing will make 717 HP from the 6.2L Supercharged Hellcat motor.